 Policy reference: FA Guide 3.5 CCS entitlement, 3.5.1 CCS - combined annual ATI, 3.5.3 CCS - hourly rate caps

-The following table shows the number of subsidised hours of approved child care an individual is entitled to receive in a CCS fortnight based on their hours of recognised activity:
+The following table shows the number of subsidised hours of approved child care an individual is entitled to receive in a CCS fortnight based on their hours of recognised participation:

-Act reference: FAAct Schedule 2 clause 12 Recognised activity result
+Act reference: FAAct Schedule 2 clause 12 Increased hours result

 Policy reference: FA Guide 3.5.5 CCS & ACCS - exceptional circumstances

-Individuals who are eligible for ACCS (child wellbeing), ACCS (temporary financial hardship) and ACCS (grandparent) are exempt from the CCS activity test.
-Individuals on these payments will automatically be entitled to up to 100 hours of subsidised care per fortnight.
+Individuals who are eligible for ACCS (child wellbeing), ACCS (temporary financial hardship) and ACCS (grandparent) are exempt from reporting recognised participation details.
+Individuals eligible for these ACCS types will automatically be entitled to up to 100 hours of subsidised care per fortnight.

-Individuals will still be required to provide information on their activity:
+Individuals will still be required to provide information on their participation:

 • to determine the number of subsidised hours for children not covered by ACCS, or